lightning-sprinkle/lightning-sprinkle-user-service/README.md

 - Different browser needed
 - You need to be a "verified content creator", which makes it not decentral
 - Tries to serve ads anyway
+- You need to connect to your Uphold account to receive contributions from Brave Rewards.